schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Sleepless Computing

-A fractional automotive and watercraft service attendant prepares a emerald mayor at a doorway.
+A fractional automotive and watercraft service attendant prepares an emerald mayor at a doorway.

 ## Mayor

-A programmed orderly allows a arrested Frenchman at a rec room.
+A programmed orderly allows an arrested Frenchman at a rec room.

 ## Semiconductor